rerun-io/rerun/README.md

   <a href="https://discord.gg/Gcm8BbTaAj">                                <img alt="Rerun Discord"  src="https://img.shields.io/discord/1062300748202921994?label=Rerun%20Discord"> </a>
 </h1>

-# An SDK for building time aware visualizations of multimodal data
+# Build time aware visualizations of multimodal data

 Use the Rerun SDK (available in Python, Rust, and soon C++) to log data like images, tensors, point clouds, and text.
 Logs are streamed to the Rerun Viewer for live visualization or to file for later use.